VGP/vgp-tools/Core/Library-interface.md

-# The One Tools C library interface
+# The 1-Code C-library Interface For Developers

+### Authors:  Gene Myers & Richard Durbin
+### Last Update: October 19, 2022

 The interface is defined in `Onelib.h`.
 There are 23 functions and 9 macros, with one primary type `OneFile` which maintains information about the file being read or written, including the current line.
+All the library code is in the single file `ONElib.c`, so that any project requires simply having a copy of ONElib.c and ONElib.h in the source directory.

 ## Synopsis

-As a brief synopsis, the following reads a sequence file, prints out some simple stats, and writes a binary file containing the reverse-complemented sequences.
+As a brief synopsis, the following example reads a 1-code sequence file, prints out some simple stats, and writes a binary file containing the reverse-complemented sequences.

 ```
 {  int totLen   = 0;
    int totCount = 0;

-   OneFile *in = oneFileOpenRead(inFile, 0, "seq", 1); // 0 for read schema from file, 1 for single thread
+   // 0 for read schema from file, 1 for single thread

+   OneFile *in = oneFileOpenRead(inFile, 0, "seq", 1);
    if (in == NULL)
-     die("can't open sequence file %s to read", inFile);
+     { fprintf(stderr, "Can't open sequence file %s to read\n", inFile);
+       exit (1);
+     }

-   OneFile *out = oneFileOpenWriteFrom(outFile, in, false, true, 1); // false for don't use counts from in's header, true for binary, 1 for single thread
+   // false for don't use counts from in's header, true for binary, 1 for single thread

+   OneFile *out = oneFileOpenWriteFrom(outFile, in, false, true, 1);
    if (out == NULL)
-     die("can't open VGP sequence file %s to write", outFile);
+     { fprintf(stderr, "Can't open sequence file %s to write\n", outFile);
+       exit (1);
+     }

    oneAddProvenance(out,"revcomp","1.0","revcomp inFile outFile",0);
    oneWriteHeader(out);